SE-Nexus/SE-Nexus.github.io/_docs/nexus-capabilities.md

 ---
-category: Capabilities of Nexus
+category: Getting Started
-order: 1.0
+order: 2.0
-category_default: true
-description: Getting started with the Nexus Controller
+description: Downloading and installing the systems
 ---

 # The Capabilities of NexusV3